-Named proudly for a 100-year-old Kurdish-populated city in northern Syria that is famous for its olive-oil, this restaurant also makes a nod to Kurdish culture in its logo with a golden sun that suggests rebirth.
+Named proudly for a 100-year-old Kurdish-populated city in northern Syria that is famous for its olive-oil, the Kobani Mediterranean Grill also makes a nod to Kurdish culture in its logo with a golden sun that suggests rebirth.

 So it isn’t a big surprise to discover that owner Emin Tekin is of Kurdish heritage.
 And though in Turkey Kurds make up 20% of the population yet there is not even one Kurdish restaurant, here in the Bay Area there are few Kurds but several Kurdish restaurants.
 Place your order at the counter and then take a seat at one of the eight tables, some of which have a banquette with atmospheric oriental rugs and cushions backing against the windows.

 |order counter at Kobani Mediterranean Grill in Berkeley, California|